eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

          ...
     }

+Wait, a quick reminder...

-### Gotcha!
+### Gotcha! (redux)

-Note that there is no special handling for type of the iterated elements: if the iterable contains Java `String`s they're not magically transformed to Ceylon `String`s:
+As we already noted above, `for` does nothing special to the type of the iterated elements of a Java array or `Iterable`: if the elements are Java `String`s, they're _not_ magically transformed to Ceylon `String`s:

 <!-- try: -->
-    import java.lang { JIterable=Iterable, JString=String }
+    import java.lang { ObjectArray, JString=String }

-    JIterable<JString> strings = ...;
+    ObjectArray<JString> strings = ...;
-    for (s in strings) {
-        // s is a JString
+    for (s in strings) {  // s is a JString
+        String string = s.string;  //string is a Ceylon String ...
     }

+Just don't forget to use `s.string` to get the Ceylon `String` if that's what you need!

 ### Gotcha again!